CoderDevus/Lunaris-Executor/README.md

 Requirements for Running Lunaris Executor Ensure that the requirements mentioned below are met before you proceed to download and install this app for your PC.

- Disable your anti-virus before launching it.
-This tool will run custom code into the game which allows a player to get unique abilities.
-So sometimes it can be flagged as a threat by your anti-virus software.
-Ensure that you have Microsoft Visual C++ Redistributable and Microsoft .NET Framework installed.

-# How to download it
-1. Download the executor
-2. Open the executor
-3. Enjoy!

-Make sure to keep roblox closed before opening the executor, And then open roblox.

-# Download
-In the releases tab.

 ![newnewe](https://github.com/user-attachments/assets/6baee751-d37f-4e06-806f-3bd8b617a5ad)

 ![Lunaris executor LOGO](https://github.com/user-attachments/assets/250b5eba-674b-4110-95a0-e3d29d7ac8d9)

 # Features: